-File I/O is normally sequential: each read() or write() takes place at a position in the file right after the previous one.
-When necessary, however, a file can be read or written in any arbitrary order.
+A.4.
+Random Access lseek() File I/O is normally sequential: each read() or write() takes place at a position in the file right after the previous one.
+When necessary, however, the data in a file can be read or written in any arbitrary order.
 The system call lseek() provides a way to move around in a file without actually reading or writing: